- 2 tbsp linseeds

 Grown in temperate regions, apples are one of the most widely cultivated tree fruits.
 There are…

 Put the linseeds in a small bowl and mix with 2 tbsp water, then set aside for 5-10 mins until the water thickens to a gluey consistency.
-Meanwhile, place the onion in a food processor and whizz until finely chopped.
+Meanwhile, put the onion in a food processor and whizz until finely chopped.
 Heat the oil in a frying pan, tip in the onion and cook for 5 mins until softened.

 Heat oven to 200C/180C fan/gas 6.
 Unwrap (if chilled) and bake for 25-30 mins until the nuts are a little darker and the balls have firmed up slightly – they will be softer than traditional stuffing balls but will firm up after a few mins cooling.
 If you’re cooking from frozen, bake for 35-40 mins.